CloudWanderer-io/CloudWanderer/doc_source/examples.rst

 .. warning::

     If the resource is not found it will delete it from your storage connector.
+This applies to both :meth:`~cloudwanderer.cloud_wanderer.CloudWanderer.write_resource` and
+    :meth:`~cloudwanderer.cloud_wanderer.CloudWanderer.write_resources`.

 Reading Resources